-Wheat Growers view changes to CGC grades as the next step in marketing freedom
+Wheat Growers View Changes to CGC Grades as the Next Step in Marketing Freedom

-SASKATOON, SK—(November 14, 2017): The Western Canadian Wheat Growers Association welcome the move towards grain grades based on specification and the start of a broad review to determine the relevance of the Canadian Grain Commission (CGC).
+CALGARY, AB: The Western Canadian Wheat Growers Association welcome the move towards grain grades based on specification and the start of a broad review to determine the relevance of the Canadian Grain Commission (CGC).

 Grain grades moving away from the current subjective grading system to an objective specification based system would add transparency for farmers.
 Farmers would benefit from a more honest grading system as they would be paid for the true value of their grain.